AlexxanderP/webdb-i-challenge/queries.md

 ## find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.
 Returns 11 records.

+SELECT \* FROM Suppliers WHERE length(SupplierName) > 20

 ## find all customers that include the word "market" in the name.
 Should return 4 records.

-SELECT \* FROM customers where customerName like '%market%'
+SELECT \* FROM customers WHERE customerName like '%market%'

 <!-- STRETCH -->

 ## add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

+UPDATE customers set PostalCode = 11122 WHERE ContactName = 'Bilbo Baggins'

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.